We may earn money or products from the companies mentioned in this post.

 This is a cute little character parade with upbeat music that starts in Paradise Gardens Park and goes down to Carthay Circle making a couple of stops for some fun and dancing.

-This happens twice each day so check the entertainment schedule.
+This happens a few times each day so check the entertainment schedule.

 A Christmas Fantasy Parade at Disneyland Park

 Disneyland’s Christmas parade is a beloved tradition for many.
 A Christmas Fantasy Parade takes place two times per day along the parade route between “its a small world holiday” and Main Street USA.

 One of the best viewing areas for this parade is near “it’s a small world” or near the King and Queen Restrooms (near Alice in Wonderland).

 TIP: My secret tip is to view across from the Main Street Railroad Station, in the hub with the Flag Pole.
 I have often been able to walk up and find a second-row seat right before the parade.

 World of Color – Season of Light – Returning for 2022

 In Disney California Adventure, World of Color – Season of Light is hosted by everyone’s favorite, warm-hugs-loving snowman, Olaf.
 The nightly show features water, projections, lasers, lights, and music celebrating the holidays.